Madrigal, Mendick homer as White Sox pound Twins 16-4

 Dallas Keuchel (3-1) was the beneficiary, pitching seven innings and allowing three runs on seven hits.

 J.A.
 Happ (2-2) was roughed up again by the White Sox.
-Happ permitted six runs in 3 2/3 innings and has given up 15 runs to Chicago in his past two starts.
+The left-hander permitted six runs in 3 2/3 innings and has given up 15 runs to Chicago in his past two starts.

+“It was just a bunch of good at-bats up and down the lineup,” White Sox manager Tony La Russa said.
+“Every third of it was dangerous and relentless.”

 Happ had allowed just six runs in his first five starts for the Twins after signing as a free agent in the offseason.
 His ERA has risen from 1.91 to 5.35 in the past two starts.